RN-D: Discretized Categorical Actors for On-Policy Reinforcement Learning: Extended Study

 \paragraph{Scaling the actor network.} In Appendix~\ref{ap:scale_actor}, we keep the critic fixed and scale the RN-D actor by varying its hidden width from $d_h=64$ to $512$.
 We find that wider actors consistently converge faster on both Humanoid-v4 and StackCube-v1, indicating that increased capacity in the proposed RN-D policy can be effectively leveraged to improve learning speed under the same PPO training protocol.

-\paragraph{Scaling the discrete bins.} In the appendix~\ref{ap:bin}, we conduct an ablation that sweeps the discretization granularity by varying the number of action bins from 11 to 1001 (with 41 bins used in the main experiments).
-We find that moderate bin counts perform best.
-Performance degrades as the number of bins grows, often remaining stable around 11--101 bins.
-Overall, discrete-policy performance is sensitive to bin granularity: small bin counts preserve the optimization benefits of discretization, whereas very large bin counts require overly fine-grained predictions that can exceed policy capacity and lead to performance degradation.
+\paragraph{Scaling the discrete bins.} In Appendix~\ref{ap:bin}, we conduct an ablation study on discretization granularity by varying the number of action bins from 11 to 1001, with 41 bins used in the main experiments.
+We find that moderate bin counts generally perform best, while performance often degrades as the number of bins becomes very large.
+The effective range can also depend on the task: in our experiments, performance is often stable around 11--101 bins, but the optimal choice varies across environments.
+Overall, discrete-policy performance is sensitive to bin granularity: small-to-moderate bin counts preserve the optimization benefits of discretization, whereas very large bin counts require overly fine-grained predictions that may exceed policy capacity and lead to performance degradation.

+\paragraph{Runtime analysis.} RN-D improves performance without adding meaningful runtime overhead.
+As shown in Appendix~\ref{app:runtime}, the cost of increasing the bin count $K$ saturates quickly, suggesting that fine-grained discretization is not the main computational bottleneck once $K$ is moderately large.
+Table~\ref{tab:method_runtime1} further shows that MLP-D and RN-D achieve comparable or slightly better throughput than their continuous counterparts, with similar wall-clock time.
+These results indicate that discretization improves policy representation while preserving practical training efficiency, making it a simple and scalable drop-in replacement for standard continuous actors.